giellalt/lang-qya/qya.md

 word classes, or optionally from prefixes:

 * * *
+<small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/root.lexc)</small>Adjective inflection
+The Quenya language adjectives inflect by number, and may receive nominal cases.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/root.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/affixes/adjectives.lexc)</small>Noun inflection
 The Quenya language nouns inflect in cases.